Philip B. Healey: Biography and career

 He died on May 27, 1996, at the Massapequa General Hospital, of a heart attack.

+Legacy

 The Philip B. Healey Beach at Florence Avenue, Massapequa, was named in his honor.
-The Bethpage State Parkway was named Philip B. Healey Memorial Parkway in his honor.
+Additionally, the Bethpage State Parkway was ceremoniously named the Philip B. Healey Memorial Parkway, in his honor.

+Personal life

+In 1953, Healey married Geneva Musalo, and they had three children.
+They lived in Massapequa, in Nassau County, on Long Island, New York.